DistributedSystemsGroup/zoe/docs/howto_zapp.rst

 * worker_count: we want a total of 2 Spark workers
 * {master,worker,notebook}_image: Docker image names for the services, prefixed with the registry address configured above

-The option names here match the name of the arguments of the function we are going to define next.
+The option names here match the arguments names of the function we are going to define next.

 Step 4 - the ZApp
 ^^^^^^^^^^^^^^^^^